sww1235/Dream-Home-wizards-tower/README.md

 -   Ground floor is 18' radius ==> 1,017.87 ft²
 -   First floor is 17'3" radius w/ 6' radius hole ==> 821.7 ft²
 -   Second floor is 16'6" radius w/ 6' radius hole ==> 742.2 ft²
--   Third floor is
+-   Third floor is 15'3" radius w/ 6' radius hole ==> 617.5 ft²
 -   Fourth floor is 15' radius w/ 6' radius hole ==> 593.8 ft²

 ## General Description

+House is sited so that the elevator shaft is facing north.
+The elevator shaft is embedded in a hill with the majority of the house with southern exposure.

 general style is a combination between medieval and modern.
 Lots of slate and wood, but open plan layouts and not a lot of walls.
-Heavy curtains for partitions or custom built modular partitions.

-HVAC is 4 pipe system with localized ZCUs, as well as a global air recirculation/filtration system.
+HVAC is 4 pipe system with localized ZCUs + zoned radiant heat, as well as a global air recirculation/filtration/humidification system.
 Also allows for adding local components to HVAC loop such as water cooled computers or mini ZCUs.

 Lots of greenery and hanging plants/vines on walls.
 Some used for partitions.